agusmakmun/django-aws-terminal-websocket/README.md

 # Django EC2 WebSocket Terminal

-This project is a Django + Channels web application that delivers a real-time, browser-based terminal using WebSockets and [xterm.js](https://xtermjs.org/).
-It streams interactive shell sessions—such as SSH to an EC2 instance—directly to the frontend, with full OpenTelemetry observability for HTTP, WebSocket, Celery, and Redis operations.
+This project is a Django + Channels web application that provides a real-time, browser-based terminal using WebSockets and [xterm.js](https://xtermjs.org/).
+It streams interactive shell sessions—such as SSH to an EC2 instance—directly to the frontend.
+The stack features full distributed tracing and service performance monitoring with OpenTelemetry, Jaeger, and Grafana, covering HTTP, WebSocket, Celery, and Redis operations.

 ## Features
 - **Django + Channels**: Uses Django Channels for WebSocket support.